com-480-data-visualization/data-visualization-project-2021-pia/README.md

 There are 4 big parts needed to be completed for our projet:
 1. Processing the songs and their colors.
-2. Drawing the main vizualization (the color wheel).
+2. Drawing the main visualization (the color wheel).
 3. Making the filters about the year and genres work.
 4. Displaying the information about the selected song.